IDMNYU/IdeationPrototypingSpring2022_Bennett/constant_input_output.md

 #### Discovery Log (Input, Learning, Absorbing)

-*   Each week’s discovery log is due on Mondays before 9am.
+*   Each week’s discovery log is due on Sundays before 2pm.
 However, I suggest that you don't wait until the last minute.
 I would suggest posting AS you discover.
 *   Discovery logs can NOT be submitted after each due date.
 Logs are checked weekly.
 You cannot back date them to get them to count.
 *   If you didn’t discover anything new, post literally that you did not discover anything new this week.
 This, admittedly, is a tough sell to me.